JahnaviSatishShanbhag/Sixth_sem_project/README.md

 # Now type the command python manage.py runserver

-# Now development server will start
+# The development server will start

 # Copy and paste the link on the browser and now project will start running